ayham-1/donglify/README.md

 ### cmd: add

 Adds host system configuration to the donglified USB.
-This configuration is automatically to the host system installed once established.
+This configuration is automatically generation to the host system installed once established.

 ```sh
 donglify> add